sujeet-pro/v1.sujeet.pro/src/content/blog/better-error-handling-in-javascript-typescript.md

 ## An example use-case

+To demonstrate how this utility is helpful, let us consider the below use case.

 We want to show product recommendations to our users.
 The recommendation API needs user preference.
 For cases, when user preference is not available, we will use the trending API to show products.
 All the errors must be logged.

 ```typescript